return42/sphkerneldoc/linux_src_doc/drivers/ata/libahci_platform_c.rst

     Enable regulators

-    :param struct ahci_host_priv \*hpriv:
+    :param hpriv:
         host private area to store config values
+    :type hpriv: struct ahci_host_priv \*

 .. _`ahci_platform_enable_regulators.description`:

 Description
 -----------

-This function enables all the regulators found in hpriv->target_pwrs, if any.
+This function enables all the regulators found in controller and hpriv->target_pwrs, if any.
 If a regulator fails to be enabled, it disables all the regulators already enabled in reverse order and returns an error.